SvenSommer/elastic_collision_simulator/README.md

 ## Project Overview
 This Elastic Collision Simulator is an interactive web application that allows users to simulate the elastic collision of multiple objects in a 2D space.
 Users can add objects, set their initial positions, masses, and velocities, and then observe the dynamics of their collisions and interactions.

-## Project Overview
-This Elastic Collision Simulator is an interactive web application that allows users to simulate the elastic collision of multiple objects in a 2D space.
-Users can add objects, set their initial positions, masses, and velocities, and then observe the dynamics of their collisions and interactions.

 ## Features
 - Dynamically add and remove objects with customizable properties (mass, velocity, and position).
 - Drag objects to set their initial positions on the canvas.